sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ###Lists

-DollarScript's lists are pretty similar to JavaScript arrays.
+Dollar's lists are pretty similar to JavaScript arrays.
 They are defined using the `[1,2,3]` style syntax and accessed using the `x[y]` subscript syntax.

 ```dollar
 .: [1,2,3] + 4 == [1,2,3,4];